Keith Barker

-Keith Hubert Douglas Barker (born 21 October 1986) is an English first-class cricketer who plays for Hampshire.
-He is an all-rounder.
+Keith Hubert Douglas Barker (born 21 October 1986) is an English former first-class cricketer who played as an all-rounder for Warwickshire and Hampshire.
 He previously played professional football, where he was a striker.
 He came through the academy of Premier League club Blackburn Rovers, from whom he was loaned to Cercle Brugge and Rochdale.
 He subsequently had short spells at St Patrick's Athletic and Northwich Victoria before moving into cricket.

 Early life and football

 Barker was born in Manchester to Caribbean parents.
 His father Keith Barker, Sr. played cricket for British Guiana and came over to Britain to be overseas professional for Lancashire league side Enfield Cricket Club in 1965.
 Barker's godfather is former West Indies captain Clive Lloyd.
 Barker also played for Enfield and was offered a contract by Lancashire, but he decided to play football with Blackburn Rovers.

 In the 2004–05 academy season, Barker scored 17 goals in 27 appearances, making him the under-18 top scorer, as Rovers won the national academy play-offs.
 He also scored four times in seven Premier Reserve League North appearances.
 In 2005–06 he scored 4 times in 11 appearances for the reserves, before being loaned to Belgian feeder club Cercle Brugge in January 2006.
 He never appeared for their first team.

 On 31 August 2006 Barker joined League Two side Rochdale on a three-month loan.
 He made his professional debut two days later, playing the full 90 minutes in their 1–1 draw with Hereford United at Spotland.
 He scored one goal for the club in 16 appearances, equalising in a Football League Trophy tie away to Crewe Alexandra on 31 October which finished 1–1, with the hosts winning in a penalty shootout.

 Barker joined Irish club St Patrick's Athletic in the summer of 2007 after being released by Blackburn, though his five months there were mostly spent off with injury.
 On 3 January 2008 he joined Conference National side Northwich Victoria on a free transfer.
 He made four appearances for the club, all as a substitute.